p-sumann/nl2sql/README.md

 1.  **Create environment file:**

-    Create a `.env` file in the project root with the following variables:
+    Create a `.env` file in the project root with the following variables: sample keys used in this projectchat_response are provided except for Google.

     ```bash
     touch .env